 The Fund is exposed to equity securities price risk.
 This arises from investments held by the Fund for which prices in the future are uncertain.
+The Fund's policy is to manage price risk through diversification and selection of securities and other financial instruments within specified limits set by the Fund's terms and conditions.
+A summary analysis of investments by nature and geography is presented below:

-The Fund's policy is to manage price risk through diversification and selection of securities within specified limits set by the Fund's terms and conditions.
-A summary analysis of investments by nature and geography is presented below.
-All of the Fund's equity investments are publicly traded and overall market position is monitored on a daily basis by the Fund Manager and it is reviewed on quarterly basis by the portfolio management team.
+The majority of the Fund's equity investments including units of REIT are publicly traded and overall market position is monitored on a daily basis by the Fund Manager and it is reviewed on quarterly basis by the portfolio management team.